 This 30,000-acre island is still an active sheep farm and is important historically for being the site of the first British settlement in 1765.
-However, the attraction to the wildlife enthusiast is undoubtedly the Black-browed albatross colony, which stretches along the north coast to the narrow sandy isthmus known as The Neck.
-This is unquestionably one of the Falklands’ best wildlife sites with King and Rock shags, Gentoo, Rockhopper, Magellanic, King and—if you’re lucky—a few Macaroni penguins to be seen as well as the albatross.
+However, the attraction to the wildlife enthusiast is undoubtedly the Black-browed albatross colony, which stretches from the Rookery along the north coast to the narrow sandy isthmus known as The Neck.
+Adventurous travelers can make the nearly 7 mile hike out the Neck where King and Rock shags, Gentoo, Rockhopper, Magellanic, King and—if you’re lucky—a few Macaroni penguins can be seen as well as the albatross.

-All this wildlife is right at your doorstep if you choose to stay at the fully equipped but isolated self-catering style accommodation.
+A Rockhopper Penguin colony is right at your doorstep if you choose to stay at the fully equipped but isolated self-catering style accommodation at the Rookery.
 Pre-prepared meals are provided.
 For those who prefer to be less isolated, cottage accommodation is available in the settlement.

 Morning transfer by FIGAS to Stanley on East Falkland.

 Following arrival at Stanley Airport and prior to your arrival at the Malvina House Hotel, a city tour will take in both the historic and most modern parts of this small and remote capital city, as well as a visit to the museum and the Magellanic penguin colony at Gypsy Cove.